nolanmccleary/subterm_proto/SPEC.md

  7) Thread safety fixes

  69) Design audio router architecture (this will be a pain in the ass because there is no pre-built library for speaker audio capture)

+# Current state of afairs:

+The first two lines, I am speaking normally while taking a brief break in the middle.
+There are small misses but the overall translation quality is decent.
+However, when I start freestyling, the model has a stroke:

+Transcript: ["The threshold filtering actually seems to work really well when it's used in conjunction with the VAD.", "Wow, it's even recognizing that that's pretty good.
+This is way better than I was expecting.", 'ew hook!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!
+WOAH!']